Fine-Tuning Qwen Models: A Technical Guide

 outputs = llm.generate(prompts, sampling_params)

-vLLM provides continuous batching and PagedAttention, which at batch size 16 gives throughput ~240 tok/s on 2×A100.
+vLLM provides continuous batching and PagedAttention, giving throughput ~240 tok/s on 2×A100 at batch size 16 — 3x higher than vanilla Transformers.

 - Dataset preparation: 2–5 weeks